Cyprus in the Eurovision Song Contest 2011: Artist selection

 Christos Mylordos (pictured in 2012) was selected as the entrant for Cyprus during the show Performance in September 2010.

 The "Song Interpretation" category of the talent show Performance, developed by CyBC, selected the Cypriot artist for the Eurovision Song Contest 2011.
 The competition, which took place at the CyBC studios in Nicosia, hosted by Marina Maleni and broadcast on RIK 1, RIK Sat as well as online via cybc.cy, commenced on 11 June 2010 and featured 39 contestants aged between 16 and 30.
-Nine contestants were determined by the combination of votes from a four-member judging panel consisting of Cypriot 1985 Eurovision representative Lia Vissi, musician and music teacher Costas Kakoyiannis, actor Neoclis Neocleous and choreographer Fotis Nikolaou (60%) and televoting (40%) to progress to the final on 10 September 2010.
+Nine contestants were selected by the combination of votes from a four-member judging panel consisting of Cypriot 1985 Eurovision representative Lia Vissi, musician and music teacher Costas Kakoyiannis, actor Neoclis Neocleous and choreographer Fotis Nikolaou (60%) and televoting (40%) to progress to the final on 10 September 2010.
 Among the finalists was 2006 Cypriot Junior Eurovision entrant Louis Panagiotou.
 During the final, Christos Mylordos who covered the song "Supreme" by Robbie Williams was selected as the winner exclusively by a public televote.